This article was originally published on Nov. 28, 2017, and was updated on April 6, 2020.

 1. Lay a solid foundation

 If you already own a website that’s hosted on WordPress, you’re one step closer to laying that foundation.
-You’ll simply need to set up your blog, which, if you don’t know how, an in-house or freelance developer can do for you.
+You’ll simply need to set up your blog.
+Here’s how to do it yourself.
+Alternatively, you might hire an in-house or freelance developer to do it for you.

 2. Set yourself up for SEO success

+Remember, one of the benefits of blogging is increased traffic to your site.
 However, once you learn how to blog, simply writing posts isn’t going to give you that bump in traffic.
-SEO must be the backbone of your blog and every post you publish.

 This leads to another benefit of working with WordPress: plugins.